bxparks/EpoxyDuino/README.md

 libraries within EpoxyDuino which emulate the versions that run the actual
 hardware:

-* EpoxyFS: emulation of the ESP8266 LittleFS or ESP32 LITTLEFS
+* EpoxyFS: emulation of the ESP8266 LittleFS or ESP32 LittleFS
 * EpoxyEepromAvr: emulation of AVR-flavored `EEPROM`
 * EpoxyEepromEsp: emulation of ESP-flavored `EEPROM`